boonebgorges/buddypress-group-email-subscription/readme.txt

 == Changelog ==

+= 2.6.3 =
+rewrote the email sending so digest emails are read properly in Outlook.
+Added a link at bottom of digests to go to my groups to edit notification settings.

 = 2.6.2 =
 fixed sneaky bug where people who requested access to a private group were subscribed to default setting.